 Have you noticed how many toys are miniatures of the real thing, like play kitchens?

 Give your little ones a sense of pride by entrusting them with grown-up belongings – within safety limits, of course.

-Challenge your toddler to line up his DVDs by size or ask him to help sort his books by colour.
+Challenge your young child to line up his DVDs by size or ask him to help sort his books by colour.

 7 / 9 Give each child a special box or bagLoad more

 This would be where his favourite playthings can stay close (and cleaner) by his side.

 Ask him to personalise it by selecting the colour, writing their initials or customising with a picture.